sjbrown/misc_work/deckahedron/foundation.md

 like leaping onto a running buffalo, the Dexterity rank will determine the action's success.

-When a character attempts an action that is governed by the grey glob sloshing around in their skull, like finding clues in an ancient book, the Intelligence rank will determine the action's success.
+When a character attempts an action that is governed by that grey glob sloshing around in their skull, like finding clues in an ancient book, the Intelligence rank will determine the action's success.